canderson197/Chicago-Traffic-Violence-Peds-Cyclists/README.md

 Each of the pedestrians and cyclists dataframes were saved to CSV files as peds_cleaned and cyclists_cleaned.

+#### Which crashes?
+Crashes were filtered down to observations where the crash_record_id was contained in peds_cleaned or cyclists_cleaned.
+An alternative would have been to use the first_crash_type field in crashes, which has values like 'pedestrian' and 'pedalcyclist'.
+I easily could have just filtered this field on these values.
+However, one crash could involve multiple pedestrians.
+In fact, the data shows that there are about 1,400 more pedestrians in the People data set than there are Crashes with a first_crash_type of 'pedestrian'.

 #### Spatial join

 Because I was interested in how the roadway class affects pedestrian and cyclist crashes, I joined the 'roadway_class' field from the Street Center Lines data set to crashes_cleaned.geojson.
-To do this, I first got the crash_record_id from peds_cleaned and cyclists_cleaned.
-I filtered crashes_cleaned on these crash_record_ids to create crashes_peds_df and crashes_cyclists_df.
-I then spatially left joined crashes_peds_df and street center lines with crashes_peds_df as the left table using geopandas.sjoin_nearest with the max_distance argument set equal to 0.001.
+To do this, I spatially left joined crashes_peds_df and street center lines, with crashes_peds_df as the left table using geopandas.sjoin_nearest with the max_distance argument set equal to 0.001.
 I repeated the same join for crashes_cyclists_df.

-After augmenting the crashes with the roadway class, I replaced the class codes with words using iterrows.
+After augmenting the crashes with the roadway class, I replaced the class codes with their corresponding categories using iterrows.

 I saved crashes_peds_df and crashes_cyclists_df as geojson files.

-#### Data cleaning - Tableau
+### Data visualization

+After creating connections to all relevant data in Tableau, I created a relationship between crashes_peds_df and peds_cleaned and between crashes_cyclists_df and cyclists_cleaned.
+I created the ward and bike route map layers by joining (geometry intersects geometry) them to crashes_peds_df and crashes_cyclists_df.

 The field 'Incapacitating injuries' was given the alias 'serious injuries'.
 This category denotes severe lacerations, broken limbs, skull, chest or abdominal injuries
 The field 'Non Incapacitating injuries' was given the alias 'moderate injuries'.
 It includes abrasions, bruises, minor lacerations, and lumps on the head.
-These explanations can be found on the page for 'crashes' on the data portal.
+These explanations can be found on the page for 'Crashes' on the data portal.

-### Data visualization

-After creating connections to all relevant data in Tableau, I created a relationship between crashes_peds_df and peds_cleaned and between crashes_cyclists_df and cyclists_cleaned.
-I created the ward and bike route map layers by joining (geometry intersects geometry) them to crashes_peds_df and crashes_cyclists_df.

 ### Caveats and clarifications

+#### Data cleaning
+The data was not normalized for traffic volume or population density.
+The latest publicly available traffic volume data for the city of Chicago is from 2011.
+Not only is the information more than 10 years old, but normalizing (statistically) incidents of traffic violence by traffic volume has an insidious logical underpinning, which is that more people are going to get hurt on busier roads.
+It doesn't have to be this way, and simply isn't in many other global cities.
+In places like [Oslo and Helsinki](https://www.theguardian.com/world/2020/mar/16/how-helsinki-and-oslo-cut-pedestrian-deaths-to-zero), they have gone entire calendar years with zero traffic deaths for any type of road user.

-#### Dashboard
+#### Tableau

+Wrong roadway class?
 There are times when the tool tip on the map might say something like “1000 N Cicero Ave” but say “other streets” for roadway class even though Cicero Avenue is an arterial road at that location.
 The reason for the discrepancy is as follows: The address is a field populated with what the police officer put in the report.
 The roadway class is a field generated using longitude and latitude, where the longitude and latitude was a point geometry that was spatially joined (gpd.sjoin_nearest) to a multilinestring from the Street Center Lines dataset, where the max distance argument was set equal to 0.001.
 This max distance was determined through trial and error until all point geometries had non-null values after the spatial join.
 Therefore, while the roadway class is matched to the long/lat, it may not be an exact match with the address.
 In the case of "1000 N Cicero Ave" and roadway class, "other streets" refers to Augusta Blvd.
 A look up of the long/lat of this crash (-87.74604 41.89873) also suggests it may have happened on August Blvd, not Cicero Ave.
 Finally, the utility of the roadway class field also becomes less relevant for crashes that occurred at intersections.

+Where is the crash from...?
 If there is a specific crash you’re expecting to see in the data but don’t, there are many reasons it might not be there.
 For an overview of what data was included, refer to the “data cleaning” section of this README.
 It’s also worth mentioning that while large datasets like these are useful for seeing trends, they often aren’t great for looking at individual occurrences of a given phenomenon.
 For instance, the killing of cyclist Joshua Avina-Luna on 6/24/22 does not appear as a “fatality” in this dataset because he was pronounced dead at a hospital a few days later, not at the time and place of the crash.
 The same is true for other cases like that of Gerardo Marciales and Paresh Chhatrala.
 Large analyses like this one are not great at capturing this, nor is it their intended purpose.

-#### Data cleaning
-The data was not normalized for traffic volume or population density.
-The latest publicly available traffic volume data for the city of Chicago is from 2011.
-Not only is the information outdated, but normalizing (statistically) incidents of traffic violence by traffic volume has an insidious logical underpinning, which is that more people are going to get hurt on busier roads.
-It doesn't have to be this way, and simply isn't in many other global cities.
-In places like [Oslo and Helsinki](https://www.theguardian.com/world/2020/mar/16/how-helsinki-and-oslo-cut-pedestrian-deaths-to-zero), they have gone entire calendar years with zero traffic deaths for any type of road user.
+Whose fault?
+Primary and secondary contributory causes are entered per crash, not per unit (units are motor or non-motor vehicles, including pedestrians and cyclists).
+Units that are known or perceived to be at fault are listed as unit_no '1' in Vehicles.
+If fault cannot be determined, the "striking unit" is listed as unit_no '1'.
+In the pedestrian crashes included here, 1,131 of 14,389 had the pedestrian listed as unit_no '1'.
+In the cyclist crashes included here, 2,626 of 9,292 have the cyclist listed as unit_no '1'.
+Unfortunately, with current reporting practices, we cannot be sure if these are cases where that unit was "at fault" or simply the "striking" unit.
+With pedestrians, it seems unlikely that they could be considered the "striking unit", though with cyclists this is more plausible.

+### Findings and conclusions
+In general, where do pedestrian deaths occur?
+Since 2015, the majority of pedestrian fatalities have occured in areas where the median household income was less than $51,200 (2018).
+These correspond to majority Hispanic and Black parts of the city.
+The reasons behind this fact are manifold and complex, but primary among them are how physical and social factors combine to cause more driving and more speeding.
+They include environmental factors like [density, vacancy, congestion, land use,](https://chicago.suntimes.com/2022/7/19/23270237/debate-over-speeding-tickets-misses-larger-point-about-traffic-safety) and social factors like [jobs  per  household,  children  per  household,  percent  multi-person  households,  household  income,](https://uofi.app.box.com/s/xz94sfxhstivi1r0pu0rzl11mfm3s3oh) among others.

+Where do cyclist deaths occur?
+Cyclist fatalities are less tied to economics and race than pedestrian fatalities.

+All mistakes and oversights are my own.